wiktorolszowy/chatbot-with-tables/README.md

 - Perform prompt engineering, e.g., with [dspy](https://github.com/stanfordnlp/dspy).
 - If fine-tuning needed, start using [MLflow](https://github.com/mlflow/mlflow), in order to track experiments.
 - Use GitHub Actions together with a CI/CD pipeline covering at least some basic tests.
-- Set up a docker container, so that it is easier to move the project to a different environment, making sure that we can reproduce everything.